 These teams leave with a better understanding of how they could use survey data to make their organization better.
 More important, they tend to use their authority and knowledge to address long-standing issues.

 In many ways, the ideal is for a trained facilitator to sit with each team and go over the results with them, and then guide them through action planning and follow-through.
 Not every organization can do that, but the next best thing is to use a cascading process, where the senior team goes through the process, then helps the teams beneath them to do it, and so on throughout the organization until everyone has understood and acted on the survey information.

-Feedback sessions are an opportunity for managers to show how they, personally, have used the information.
+After the first group, managers can hold their own feedback sessions for people in their areas.
+This is an opportunity for managers to show how they, personally, have used the information.
 Speaking of broad intentions may damage credibility; people usually want to hear about specific changes.

 Feedback sessions also ensure that people understand the information and can use it to answer their own questions and make decisions.

 The purpose of a survey is usually to spur action and guide decisions.
 It makes sense, then, to use the feedback session to create action plans.
 Doing this can not only kick off a project with a bang, but can make the feedback session the most valuable part of the entire project.

 When scheduling the session, tell everyone its purpose: to review survey findings, ask people for their views of the implications of the information (causes, problems, strengths, trends, etc.), and create some action plans to address issues raised by the survey.

 It is best to set up feedback sessions with plenty of time; a morning or afternoon, or a day or two, depending on the scope and how much you want to change.
 Prevent interruptions, possibly going off-site.